magnific0/nokia-weight-sync/README.md

 1. On first run you need to set-up your Nokia Health consumer key and secret:

-        ./nokia-to-garmin-weight.py -k CONSUMER_KEY -s CONSUMER_SECRET last
+        ./nokia-weight-sync.py -k CONSUMER_KEY -s CONSUMER_SECRET setup nokia

 2. Following the instructions and enter your oauth_verifier.

 3. Verify that your last measurement group is being displayed and your Nokia credentials are saved to ```config.ini```.

+4. Register one or more destination services:

-4. Now register your Garmin Connect credentials and sync your last measurement (provide GC password when asked):
+    - Register your Garmin Connect credentials and sync your last measurement (provide GC password when asked):

-        ./nokia-to-garmin-weight.py -g user@example.com synclast

-5. Repeate synchronization when new measurements are made:

-        ./nokia-to-garmin-weight.py synclast
+            ./nokia-weight-sync.py -k user@example.com setup garmin

+    - Register your Smashrun API key and following the authorization process:

+            ./nokia-weight-sync.py -k CLIENT_ID -s CLIENT_SECRET setup smashrun

+5. Verify that the relevant sections for the services are added to ```config.ini```.

+6. Synchronize (new) measurements:

+        ./nokia-weight-sync.py sync garmin
+        ./nokia-weight-sync.py sync smashrun

-**Important** both Nokia Health API credentials and Garmin Connect credentials are stored in ```config.ini```.
+**Important** both Nokia Health API, Smashrun API, and Garmin Connect credentials are stored in ```config.ini```.
 If this file is compromised your entire Garmin account and personal health data from both providers are at risk.

 ## Advanced

-See ```./nokia-to-garmin-weight.py --help``` for more information.
+See ```./nokia-weight-sync.py --help``` for more information.

 ## Notice

-nokia-to-garmin-weight includes components the following open-source projects:
+nokia-weight-sync includes components the following open-source projects:

 * ```fit.py``` from [ikasamah/withings-garmin](https://github.com/ikasamah/withings-garmin), MIT License (c) 2013 Masayuki Hamasaki, adapted for Python 3.
 * ```garmin.py``` from [jaroslawhartman/withings-garmin-v2](https://github.com/jaroslawhartman/withings-garmin-v2), MIT License (c) 2013 Masayuki Hamasaki, adapted for Python 3.